HjalmarSnoep/LTTC-long-term-time-capsule/README.md

     - money as a store of wealth, making the need to produce worth obsolete, a shortcut that naked society collapse, abolishing slavery..
     - work roles as a cast system, role and protocol over individual intelligence
     - ant mills and pheromones, media and urgency
-- wish them luck and hope
+- wish the new us luck and hope
-    - we offer no advice, there is no truth, there never will be. draw your own conclusions
+    - we offer no advice, there is no truth, there never will be.
+Draw your own conclusions. we can only offer a viewpoint to be used in triangulation.
-    - we love you, because we love ourselves, and are, like you, self aware information processors, we forget that sometimes and we are sorry for that
+    - we love you, because we love ourselves, and are, like you, self-aware? information processors, we forget that sometimes and we are sorry for that or would be if we hadn´t forgotten